A Thanksgiving Game Plan – What to make when and how to not go crazy with food prep for Thanksgiving. (Plus LOTS of recipes to get you started!)

 - Vegan Chocolate Pudding (makes just enough for a pudding pie!)

-Cold Salads.
-If you’re serving any kind of salads, you can prep them fully (or at least do any chopping of veggies, mixing up dressings, or crisping of bacon that might be needed).
+PREP COLD SALADS & SIDES.
+If you’re serving any kind of cold salads, crudités, jell-o, or anything else you can prep them fully (or at least do any chopping of veggies, mixing up dressings, or crisping of bacon that might be needed).

-Get out the dishes.
-I did this last year and it was super helpful.
+GET OUT THE DISHES.
+I started doing this a couple years ago, and it was super helpful.
 Set out the gravy boat you only get out once a year, find the fancy spoon you use for the cranberry sauce, etc. I usually just pull out the baking dishes, serving bowls, and platters I’m going to need.
 That way I’m not scrambling when the food is ready.

 THANKSGIVING DAY (You’ve Got This!)